vuGitH/proj-offliner/readme.md

     fromFile - full path of initial json file handling (initially is presumed being appScript project file downloaded. )
-    pathTo - path of the folder wherein js-files extracted form fromFile will be stored in.
+    pathTo - path of the folder wherein asp-files extracted form fromFile will be stored in.
 (Could be assigned by user manually or will be generated from prefixTo path string appending 6 random characters for each run.